lullinglore/blog/content/page/about/index.md

 Youhou, Luli here!

-This website is still under construction, so in the meantime, check out my [previous blog](https://lulullia.tumblr.com/about) c:
+This website is still under construction, so in the meantime, check out my [previous blog](https://lulullia.tumblr.com/about) <:

 - [Journey](/journey)
 - [Projects](/projects)